KevinL10/derivify/README.md

 # Todo
 - [ ] Make the svg parser more robust
 - [x] Support PNG and JPG images
-- [ ] Smooth out the resulting derivative graph
+- [x] Smooth out the resulting derivative graph
 - [x] Create a simple website that runs Derivify on uploaded images
-- [ ] Host the flask app
+- [x] Host the flask app
+- [ ] Create a canvas for users to directly draw graphs
+- [ ] Substitute Bezier curves with polynomials using least squares